cnoraraud/AASIS2024-L2-IC-assessment/README.md

 1. Make a copy of `privateconfig.ymlexample` and rename it to `privateconfig.yml`.
 Fill it with values.

-   1. The code assumes you are copying data from central storage to your own storage within the same filesystem.
+   1. The code assumes you are copying data from a central storage to your own storage within the same filesystem.
 2. Create a python environment from `l2ic_env.yml`, and activate it.
 3. Change directory to `scripts` and run `python processing.py data_pipeline`.
 The script attempts to do the following: